Mclaren Certified Pre-Owned Warranty

 But how much do CPO McLarens cost compared with regular pre-owned?
 What do they include?
 And have McLarens gotten more reliable since the days of the troubled 12C?

-To qualify as CPO, a pre-owned McLaren must be under 40,000 miles, pass inspection and have all worn parts refurbished up to McLaren standards.
+To qualify as CPO, a pre-owned McLaren must have less than 40,000 miles, pass inspection and have all worn parts refurbished up to McLaren standards.

-First, to qualify in the first place, a used McLaren must be under 40,000 miles, but there’s no hard age limit.
+First, to qualify as a CPO in the first place, a used McLaren must have less than 40,000 miles on the odometer, but there’s no hard age limit.
 In fact, even in 2024, there’s a CPO McLaren 650S Spider from 2015 on sale with just 29,000 original miles.

-Finally, there is an official one-year/12,000-mile McLaren CPO warranty, but your car may not come with it.
+Finally, there is an official 1-year/12,000 miles McLaren CPO warranty, but your car may not come with it.
 Some dealers include it in the price while others sell it separately, so you’ll want to ask before you plunk down $200,000.

-McLaren’s whole approach to CPO is unconventional, so let’s break it down piece by piece, starting with the funky warranty situation.
+McLaren’s whole approach to CPO is unconventional, so let’s break it down piece by piece.

 » LEARN: What does a car warranty cover?